Emam96/reading-notes/Class-01.md

  JavaScript is implemented by lines of code, codes are intended to apply specific commands to run a program at the webpage, there are many types of those programs and can be triggered in many ways also.

- JavaScript is wrote in a shape of scripts.
+ JavaScript is written in the shape of scripts.
- > A script is a series of instructions that a computer can follow to achieve a goal
+ > A script is a series of instructions that a a computer can follow to achieve a goal
  &nbsp;
   **Jon Duckett**

 You can set some steps and instructions and code each one to perform a certain task, using the right JavaScript syntax and an assigned group of objects with some Properties.

-The syntax is simple, for example, you want to assign a valude for a varibale:
+The syntax is simple, for example, you want to assign a value for a variable:

 `var userName = "Emam";`